racheliurui/markdown/Trending/AWS/12_VPC.md

    * Main Route Table and Custom route table
 * NAT Gateway: Network Address Translation (NAT)
    * Internet Gateway is attached to VPC.
 NAT Gateway sits in a Public Subnet.
-   * NAT gateway is not necessary. instance in Public Subnet can directly access internet via IWG, only only when we want to configure to let instance sits in Private Subnet to have limited access to internet (only connection initiated from private subnet is allowed and must go through NAT), we can configure NAT to control this.
+   * NAT gateway is not necessary.
+Instance in Public Subnet can directly access internet via IWG, only only when we want to configure to let instance sits in Private Subnet to have limited access to internet (only connection initiated from private subnet is allowed and must go through NAT), we can configure NAT to control this.
    * For any instance sits in a private subnet, they access internet via 0.0.0.0/0 pointing to NAT sits in public subnet; then from NAT instance, they can visit internet.
    * https://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/vpc-nat-gateway.html